illuminatisx/r4n-wiki/survival/combat-basics.md

 3. **Peek Shooting**: Expose yourself minimally while shooting
 4. **Sound Discipline**: Crouch-walk to reduce noise
 5. **Prefire Common Spots**: Shoot at likely hiding positions
+6. **Keep your gun up**: Do not aim for the feet, go for the body or the head

 ## Managing Recoil and Aim

-Each weapon has a unique recoil pattern:
+Each weapon has a unique recoil pattern and a bunch of randomness:

 - **Tap Firing**: Press and release for single shots (better accuracy)
 - **Burst Firing**: 2-3 quick shots then pause (balance of speed/accuracy)
 - **Spray Control**: Pull down and compensate for horizontal recoil

-**Practice Tip**: Join a combat practice server with targets to learn recoil patterns.
+**Practice Tip**: Join a combat practice server with targets to get a feeling for the gun of your choice.

 ## Understanding Projectile Physics